 - In the Engage with xMatters dialog box, enter additional details about the incident in the provided fields, and use the Recipients area to add the people or groups you want to notify.

 To view responses to Engage with xMatters notifications, use the ServiceNow Navigator to open Integration - xMatters > Miscellaneous > Engage with xMatters Records.
 Click the number of the record you want to view.

-If you are encountering difficulties with the integration and would like to view more detailed information, select the Enable Debugging check box on the xMatters Common Configuration page in ServiceNow.
-This will increase the level of detail contained in the log messages for the integration.
+If you are encountering difficulties with the integration and want to view more detailed information, select the Enable Debugging check box on the xMatters Common Configuration page in ServiceNow.
+This increases the level of detail contained in the log messages for the integration.

 To access the xMatters logs in ServiceNow, look in the Integration - xMatters menu, under Miscellaneous > xMatters Logs.

 You can also find more information in the Activity Stream for each inbound and outbound integration: while on the Integration Builder tab, expand the inbound or outbound section, click the gear icon beside an integration service, and then click Activity Stream.
 The Activity Stream contains the incoming (and for outbound integrations, the outgoing) request, any logging statements, and the final event creation messages.

 The unofficial/official Integration Research and Development wing of xMatters (those clever elves over at the xMatters Labs) devised a couple of cool ways to extend and enhance this integration: